SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 | Analysis    | Scope             | The most important instruction.
 It defines the goal for the LLM and supplies information about the structure of the telemetry data.<br><br>Important: The telemetry data is not passed in this instruction using a variable.
 Rather the data is passed without any further instructions or comments in the user prompt. |
 | Recommenations | Scope          | Once an analysis has been created, this instruction tells the LLM how to use a supplied function/tool to apply the recommended setup changes to a loaded car setup.<br><br>Important: The analysis created in the previous step is not passed in this instruction using a variable.
 Rather the information is passed without any further instructions or comments in the user prompt. |

+If you have changed an instruction, you can revert it to the original instruction by clicking on the small button with the recycle icon.
+If you hold down the Control key when clicking on the button all instructions will be reverted at the same time.

 #### Acquiring telemetry data

 The Setup Engineer works on numerical telemetry data.
 Therefore it is necessary to run a few laps and collect telemetry data using the integrated telemetry system (see above).
 You must have choosen a specific car and also a specific track before using the Setup Engineer and the recorded telemetry data must originate from this combination, of course.
 Otherwise the results would be more tha questionable.